 The answer is that the devil is always in the details.
 Understanding why consumers are seeking out voice search devices can help us better understand what voice search optimization ramifications these devices will have on SEO.
 The evolution has arrived, fewer people are typing in their searches, which means that keywords are changing.

 People do not speak as precisely as they type.

 When someone has a thought, the way that thought is relayed to the world through voice will be different from the way it would have been communicated through typing.

 We need to understand why people are using these devices (pay attention to the ads) and how their search terms are being altered.

 The annual report by Meeker showed us that 61% of voice searches are the result of someone being occupied.

 Just like the Google Home commercial narrative suggest with the busy dad needing information on a recipe, people enjoy the convenience that sophisticated voice search has to offer them.

 Voice search statistics in 2018 reveal that the future of traditional search behaviors is changing.

-As online marketers, we can now see that billions of dollars are flowing into the Artificial Intelligence sector and that has created a gigantic uprising of smart personal assistants.
+As online marketers, we can now see that billions of dollars are flowing into the Artificial Intelligence sector.
+Smart personal assistants are becoming a part of normal everyday life.